Table of Contents

 Does Cerebral prescribe Xanax?

-Xanax is often used to treat anxiety disorders, calming the central nervous system by boosting the effects of GABA.
-It will give you a relaxing feeling, but it can also be addictive.
+Xanax is often used to treat anxiety disorders, calming the central nervous system by boosting the effects of gamma-aminobutyric acid (GABA).
+This is beneficial because when GABA levels get too low in the body, it can be difficult to relax.
+Xanax can make you feel relaxed but, studies have shown that it can also be addictive.
 Since it is a common and proven anxiety medication, Cerebral can prescribe Xanax.

 Before giving you a prescription, the provider would look at your personal and medical history to find the best option for you.
 You will also need to meet monthly to check on your medication management.
 There is no easy cure so it is definitely a process, but Cerebral’s experts would be with you every step of the way.